Maya death rituals: Background

 The Maya were ritualistic people, who paid great respect to the destructive nature of their gods.
 They had many traditions to commemorate the recently deceased and worship long-departed ancestors.

 People who died by suicide, sacrifice, complications of childbirth, perish in the ball game, and in battle were thought to be transported directly into heaven.
-The reason a violent death led to one souls being able to immediately enter the Mayan heaven is because the gods are thankful for your sacrifice to them.
+The reason a violent death led to one souls being able to immediately enter the Maya heaven is because the gods are thankful for their sacrifice to them.
 People who were to eventually become sacrifices were paraded in litters by citizens before their death.

 Before Spanish influence, there may not have been a common idea of the afterlife.
 The Yucatec Maya believed that there were different routes after death.
 A pot from a Pacal tomb depicts ancestors of Maya kings sprouting through the earth like fruit trees and together creating an orchard.
 The Maya had several forms of ancestor worship.
 They built idols containing ashes of the dead and brought them food on festival days.
 Alternatively, a temple could be built over an urn.
 In those that were sacrificed, the most common way was cutting the abdomen, and taking out the heart.

 Customs

 The Maya dead were laid to rest with maize placed in their mouth.
 Maize, highly important in Maya culture, is a symbol of rebirth and also was food for the dead for the journey to the otherworld.
 Similarly, a jade or stone bead placed in the mouth served as currency for this journey.
 Due to its green color resembling that of corn stalks, burying the deceased with jade was believed to allow them to follow the path of the Maize God, eventually leading to their rebirth.
 The practice of wrapping royalty was meant to localize their remains to a finite space.
-Moutray bundles would be overlapped with depictions of deity bundles and covered in cinnabar signified rebirth.
+Mortuary bundles would be overlapped with depictions of deity bundles and covered in cinnabar signified rebirth.
 Marine artifacts in a tomb were meant to create a sense that the body has been set within a cave or upon the underworld.
 Bloodletting artifacts can be found amongst the dead at the Caracol site.
 A corpse being buried with these artifacts was to praise God A’.
 Most royalty were buried along with headdress, bracelets, and necklaces.
-Once a tomb was closed burning took place on top of it to signify the soul leaving the royal body and transforming into an ancestral state.
+Once a tomb was closed, burning took place on top of it to signify the soul leaving the royal body and transforming into an ancestral state.
 The human remains in a temple were believed to have had power to animate buildings.